elunna/nerfhack-changelog/README.md

 - Odds of an eligible item having a magical property: 1 in 150
 - Odds improve deeper into the dungeon
 - The chances of an item having 2 properties on creation is 1 in 100000.
+- Rings have a 1 in 20 chance of generating with a property.

 **Forging and property transfers:**